 Hi!
 I’m Brittney.
 Originally from Pennsylvania, I migrated north after one too many years spent in New York City.
 Now, I’m blessed to call the greater Boston area home and I spend nearly every weekend in the White Mountains of New Hampshire.

-do you need a prescription to buy Clomiphene After finishing my NH48, I decided that I wanted to give back to the National Forest, so I adopted the Fishin’ Jimmy Trail, a section of the Appalachian Trail on the Kinsman mountain range in Franconia Notch.
+cost of vigamox ophthalmic solution After finishing my NH48, I decided that I wanted to give back to the National Forest, so I adopted the Fishin’ Jimmy Trail, a section of the Appalachian Trail on the Kinsman mountain range in Franconia Notch.
 Shortly thereafter, I stepped into the role of Franconia North Regional Trails Leader with the Appalachian Mountain Club, managing over ten adopters from Little Haystack through Mt.
 Lafayette.
 And in fall of 2017, the Sub Sig Outing Club nominated me for the position of Trails Director on their Board of Directors.

 Our trails are in dire need of repair, and with budgets constantly being cut much of the work is left to the hands of volunteers.

 This blog is an effort to document trail work in a broad sense, as well as from an angle of being a female in a traditionally male-dominated field.
 And of course, I’ll continue to write about some of my favorite hikes in the Whites.

 By the way: you’ll notice I have a lot of opinions, so it’s worthwhile to note that my opinions are not reflective of any other organization, including, but not limited to, the Appalachian Mountain Club, Sub Sig Outing Club, Trailwrights, or my current employer.